Ira B Jones Administration Team

 I served Hall Fletcher Elementary 2011-2015 and Isaac Dickson Elementary as an Assistant Principal from 2015-2018; then, I became an Assistant Principal for Asheville High School.

 I volunteer in my community and have served on the board with different organizations that work to empower children and their families to reach their full potential through advocacy, education, and services.

 I am also a member of Delta Sigma Theta Sorority, Inc., a public service organization that works to eradicate educational, social, and economic inequalities.

-I value being an overtly student-focused educational leader, firmly committed to the development of students and staff while supporting a stimulating and engaging learning environment for all students.
-I am an equity-centered instructional leader who believes students must feel safe at school, be authentically engaged in culturally relevant and responsive experiences and be provided opportunities for higher-order thinking and problem-solving.
+I value being an overtly student-focused educational leader, firmly committed to developing students and staff while supporting a stimulating and engaging learning environment for all students.
+I am an equity-centered instructional leader who believes students must feel safe at school, be authentically engaged in culturally relevant and responsive experiences, and be provided with higher-order thinking and problem-solving opportunities.
 I am a firm believer that positive and strong relationships are the foundation for student growth and development.

-During my free time, I enjoy scrapbooking, baking, cooking, watching movies and spending time with my family.
+I enjoy scrapbooking, baking, cooking, watching movies, and spending time with my family during my free time.
 I live in Black Mountain with my husband, Demeseh, and our three children, Kokayi, Keyvaun, and Ashanti.